vuongducphuong/documentation/content/applications/services/helpdesk/overview/help_center.rst

 published.

 .. note::
-   Even though the *Help* article has been enabled on a team, Odoo will not share all the nested articles to the web.
+   Even though the *Help* article has been enabled on a team, Leansoft will not share all the nested articles to the web.
 Individual articles intended for customers **must** be published for them to be viewable on the website.